Controversies

 On May 9, 2019, Braskem preventively decided to halt rock salt extraction in the region and, in this context, initiated an investment project to acquire salt from third parties as raw material for the plant in Alagoas.
 Since then, the Company has devoted its best efforts to understanding geological knowledge for analysis of (i) possible surface effects; and (ii) the stability of rock salt sources.
 The results have been shared with the National Mining Agency (“ANM”) and other relevant authorities, with whom the Company maintains ongoing dialogue.

-To ensure the safety of communities, on November 14, 2019, based on the results of the studies conducted and the recommendations of experts, Braskem proposed the creation of a protective area around specific wells.
 Also in May 2019, the Federal and State Public Prosecutors’ Offices, as well as the Federal and State Public Defender’s Offices of Alagoas, supported the Public Civil Action (ACP Residents), seeking instructions from the Company to compensate the residents of Pinheiro, Mutange, and Bebedouro for the estimated R$6.7 billion in damages.
 Furthermore, the Federal Public Prosecutor’s Office of Alagoas filed a Socio-Environmental Public Civil Action (ACP Socioambiental) against Braskem and other defendants, including its main shareholders, Petrobras and Novonor, seeking compensation for socio-environmental and other collective damages in the amount of R$27.6 billion.

 Braskem advanced with the appropriate authorities and, on January 3, 2020, signed the Agreement for Support in the Eviction of Risk Areas (Agreement – Residents), together with the State Public Prosecutor’s Office (MPE), the State Public Defender’s Office (DPE), the Federal Public Prosecutor’s Office (MPF), and the Federal Public Defender’s Office (DPU).
 This agreement provides for cooperative actions to evict at-risk areas and assist the population living in these areas through the Financial Compensation and Relocation Support Program (PCF).

 On December 30, 2020, the Company and the authorities signed: (i) the Second Amendment to the Residents’ Agreement, including additional properties; and (ii) the Socio-Environmental Reparation Agreement (referring to the Socio-Environmental ACP), through which Braskem committed to adopting measures to stabilize and monitor current deficiencies in the rock salt protection system, as required by the ANM in the mining front closure plan, as well as to repair, mitigate, or compensate for potential socio-environmental impacts resulting from the event and the evacuation of the areas.
 With the execution of these agreements, the Residents’ ACP and the Socio-Environmental ACP against Braskem were terminated.
-More information about the geological event can be found in the Company’s Quarterly Financial Statements, available on the Results Center page.

 Measures Adopted by Braskem